Using Fluorescence Detected Two-Dimensional Spectroscopy to Investigate Initial Exciton Delocalization Between Coupled Chromophores: Introduction

 Recent application of FD2DS to the photosynthetic antenna complex LH2 of purple bacteria has revealed a cross-peak at $T_2=0$ indicating coherent coupling between the otherwise weakly interacting B800 and B850 pigment pools.~\cite{karki18_} Such a feature had not unequivocally been observed with PE2DS before (see, e.g., Refs.~\citenum{harel12_706} and \citenum{schroter18_1340}).
-In Ref. \citenum{karki18_} this was attributed to the fact that in LH2 rapid exciton-exciton annihilation leads to cancellation of ESA contributions to the FD2DS signal such that clean GSB can be observed.
+In Ref. \citenum{karki18_} this was attributed to the fact that in LH2 rapid exciton-exciton annihilation leads to cancellation of ESA contributions to the FD2DS signal such that clean GSB can be observed at $T_2=0$.
 In the present contribution we aim to substantiate this argument by developing a perturbative expression for the FD2DS signal.
 In order to facilitate an analytical solution, the general formalism is specified to the case of a molecular heterodimer whose dynamics is described by means of a simple rate model.
+This model captures by no means the physics of LH2 or other light harvesting complexes with their complicated band structure but allows us to demonstrate some general aspects of FD2DS applied to systems of coupled chromophores.
 The theoretical model is outlined in Section \ref{sec:theory}, starting with the Feynman diagram analysis of the fourth-order signal in Section \ref{sec:feynman}.
 Next the rate model is introduced and analytical expressions for the signal are given in Section \ref{eq:ratemodel} and discussed in Section \ref{sec:discussion}.
 Finally, conclusions are presented in Section \ref{sec:conclusions}.